Decision Date: 4th October 2019

 A person can be a paid carer for some of the time, and unpaid for the rest.
 When they go on holiday, one needs to pay for paid cover, and for replacing what would normally be free.

-Holidays for the service user is a different thing.
-Holidays used to be able to be funded, under the old law, and a holiday can be seen as a facility.
-But councils are generally reluctant these days to fund the actual accommodation, fun or the transport for the service user; it’s accepted that a person can go on holiday at their own expense, and if they need a carer to go with them, then a paid carer will need their expenses paid, and an unpaid carer will need their holiday accommodation and transport paid for.
+A holiday for the service user is a different thing.
+Holidays used to be explicitly able to be funded, under the old law, and a holiday can still be seen as a facility, under the new.
+But councils are generally reluctant these days to fund the actual accommodation, fun or the transport for the service user; it’s accepted that a person can go on holiday at their own expense, and if they need a carer to go with them, then a paid carer will need their expenses paid on top of the normal fee or salary, and an unpaid carer will need their holiday accommodation and transport paid for.
 If a care company is providing the carer then the question arises are they taking the trip over the period of their own annual holiday allowance, or going away as part of the company’s service, in which case their other roles will have to be backfilled.
-All of this is complicated and expensive, so it’s very common for a local authority to say that it will fund no more than £x for support to go on holiday as a budget or allow any more than that for DRE – it keeps the lid on costs and discourages people from complicating their lives by going away.
+All of this is complicated and expensive, so it’s very common for a local authority to say that it will fund no more than £x for support to go on holiday as a budget or not allow any more than £x for DRE – it keeps the lid on costs and discourages people from complicating their lives by going away.

-Of course some trips will mean that a person gets their care from relatives for free and if sufficient notice is given to a person who would otherwise be charged for, that money may be saved.
+Of course some trips will mean that a person gets their care from relatives at the destination end for free and if sufficient notice is given to a person who would otherwise be charged for, that money may be saved and possibly allowed to be put towards the other costs that would not normally be funded publicly.

 No principles can be stated without really knowing the facts.

-On the question of administering a direct payment, we think that the following principles emerge from the law and guidance:
+On the question of administering a direct payment, we think that the following principles emerge from the law and guidance regarding doing the actual care, along with the possibility of being self employed to do the payments administration:

 A person who can nominate a person to help them manage, is still the employer in legal terms.
-So their manager is not the employer AND the employee.
+So their manager is not the employer AND the employee at the same time.
 The manager is helping the real employer discharge their duties towards the employee.

 A person who cannot nominate a person to help them manage, in terms of capacity, needs an Authorised Person.
 We are sure that the Authorised Person is the principal, not a mere agent.
-That means that if anyone is employed, they are the employer, and thus in this situation, they would be both the employee and the employer, which we agree is a daft position to put anyone in, even if the HMRC could understand the purpose of an arrangement like that.
+That means that if anyone is employed, the AP is the employer, and thus in this situation, that person would be both the employee (for the care) and the employer, which we agree is a daft position to put anyone in, even if the HMRC could understand the purpose of an arrangement like that.

-It’s even more complicated if the Authorised Person is a deputy or attorney for finance and the service user is chargeable out of their own money towards the cost of the budget – because that status confers statutory agency, and that means that on paper that the individual is both agent and principal on the employment contract, for the employment role, AND the employee, which is mind boggling.
+It’s even more complicated if the Authorised Person is a deputy or attorney for finance and the service user is chargeable out of their own money towards the cost of the budget – because that status confers statutory agency, and that means that on paper that the individual is both agent and principal on the employment contract, for the employment role, AND the employee for the care, which is mind boggling.

 The part of the report on restitution for the work the parents put in is interesting.
 We think that it was issued a day after the decision in the Court of Appeal on 3 October in CP v NE Lincs in which restitution was ordered (a reasonable sum for the work done) for a period of an unlawfully inadequate care plan.
 We think that had the investigating officer known about that, it is likely that the recommendation would have included the notion that the couple should have been compensated for work that it was clear went beyond what was being willingly provided.